CRR257/Get_data/README.md

 App to practice how to get data:

-    - Planet's chart: get hardcoded data and make a chart.
+    - Planet's chart: chart with number of moons and mass for each planet
-    - Bitcoin: get Bitcoin prices, updated every minute from https://www.coindesk.com/coindesk-api
-    - Weather: make a city's request to https://openweathermap.org/ and get temperature's results visualitzed in a chart
     - Planets Survey: send result's survey and get data using firebase store.
 Show results using chart.js
+    - Bitcoin: show Bitcoin prices, updated every minute from https://www.coindesk.com/coindesk-api
+    - Weather: make a city's request to https://openweathermap.org/ and get temperature's results visualitzed in a chart

 https://get-data-crr257.firebaseapp.com